 How To Avoid Overeating During The Holidays

-By: Julie Mancuso, Owner of JM Nutrition, nutritional counselling service by registered nutritionists and dietitians
+By: Julie Mancuso, owner of JM Nutrition, nutritional counselling service by registered dietitians and dietitians

 In this post:

 how to avoid holiday weight gain

 monitoring food you eat at social gatherings enjoying treats without losing control

 selecting healthier alcoholic beverages, for those who drink